RTXteam/RTX-KG2/README.md

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/ec2-setup-remote-instance.sh)

-This should initiate a `bash` session on the remote instance.
+You will be prompted to enter the path to your AWS PEM file and the hostname of your AWS instance.
+The script should then initiate a `bash` session on the remote instance.
 Within that `bash` session, continue to follow the instructions for Option 1 (starting at step (4)).

 ### Option 3: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)